angelaloyola/Phase-5-Project/README.md

 <i>Data Types: </i>Columns such as Agent and Company are stored as numerical features, but since they are ID numbers, they shouldn't be treated as numercical values in the model.
 I will exclude them from the model.

 <i>Distribution of the Target:</i> The distribution plot for the target variable shows a class imbalance with 44k canceled reservations versus 75k non-canceled reservations.
-This suggests that SMOTE could be tested to improve recall on the model.
+This suggested that [SMOTE] (https://www.geeksforgeeks.org/ml-handling-imbalanced-data-with-smote-and-near-miss-algorithm-in-python/) should be tested to improve recall on the model.

 ![Distribution of Data](images/distribution_of_data.png)